LaustFaerch/cfar-object-detection/README.md

 import cfar_filters as cfar

 # load your SAR image as a numpy array
-# image format should be a numpy.ndarray(float32) of shape (2,X,Y) with the order: HH, HV
+# image format should be a numpy.ndarray(float32) of shape (X,Y) with the order: HH, HV
 image_filename = Path('sentinel1-image.tif')
 with rio.open(image_filename) as src:
     in_image = src.read()